-January 10, 2019 Kirstie Kiernan and Gurjeet Singh
+January 10, 2019 Kirstie Tiernan and Gurjeet Singh

 Rather than relying on evaluating the effectiveness of past fundraising efforts and basing decisions on opinions and experience, predictive analytics provides additional guidance on what will likely be the most effective campaigns, whom to target and how to allocate resources to maximize fundraising results.